ainsleyclark/squidge/README.md

 Image compression in WordPress can be costly, confusing and sometimes just simply don't work.
 We have aimed to simplify the process by requiring the developer to install the required packages.

+- **IT'S FREE**
+- Unlimited file size, no limits.
+- Optimised for your site to rank.
+- Helper functions to output images in templates.
+- Uses the native `cwebp` and `libavif` libraries.

 ## What does Squidge do?

+Squidge compresses and converts image files when the user has uploaded a file to WordPress.

-- Compresses JPG images using `jpegoptim`.
+Compresses JPG images using `jpegoptim`.

-- Compresses PNG images using `optipng`.
+Compresses PNG images using `optipng`.

-- Converts JPG and PNG images to `.webp` files using `cwebp` with the appended extension  e.g. `image.jpg.webp`.
+Converts JPG and PNG images to `.webp` files using `cwebp` with the appended extension  e.g. `image.jpg.webp`.

-- Converts JPG and PNG images to `.avif` files using `libavif` with the appended extension  e.g. `image.jpg.avif`.
+Converts JPG and PNG images to `.avif` files using `libavif` with the appended extension  e.g. `image.jpg.avif`.

 ## Installation